 Optimising protein synthesis

 - Calculate your protein requirements.
-Remember, exercise intensity and duration increases protein requirements and a power or strength related athlete should be aiming for 1.8-2.4 g per kg bodyweight per day.
-For example, a 90 kg Rugby player, may consume 2g/kg bodyweight, therefore their protein requirements for the day would be 180 g.
-These figures are for total body weight not lean body weight (fat free mass).
-Lean body weight is important, if two people have the same lean body weight then there protein requirements would be the same.
+Remember, exercise intensity and duration increases protein requirements and a power or strength related athlete should be aiming for 1.8-2.4 g per kg body weight per day.
+For example, a 90 kg Rugby player, may consume 2g/kg body weight, therefore their protein requirements for the day would be 180 g.
+These figures are for total body weight not lean body weight (fat-free mass).
+Lean body weight is important, if two people have the same lean body weight then their protein requirements would be the same.

 - Consume protein over 4-5 meals, approximately 4 hours apart throughout the day.
 This ensures optimal muscle protein synthesis throughout the day.
 Consuming protein elevates muscle protein synthesis but this will decrease after approximately 3 hours, so taking timing into account, can be beneficial.